 We’ve found that choosing the right PEO service can make a big difference in how smoothly a business grows and operates in new markets.
 If you’d like to explore the ins and outs of how a PEO service works and what it can do for your business, take a look at our article, “Choosing a PEO: Does Your Business Need One?”

-What is an Employer of Record(EOR)?[toc=What is an EOR]
+What is an Employer of Record(EOR)?[toc=What is EOR]

-An Employer of Record, or EOR, is a partner that takes on the full legal responsibility for employing people on behalf of a business.
+An Employer of Record (EOR) is a partner that takes on the full legal responsibility for employing people on behalf of a business.
 In simple terms, the EOR becomes the official actual employer on paper, handling all the complex legal, tax, and compliance requirements in the country where the employee is based, while the business still directs the employee’s day-to-day work and performance.
-From our experience helping companies enter new markets quickly, we’ve seen how an EOR can make international hiring possible without the need to set up a local entity or navigate tricky local laws alone.

 Here’s what an EOR typically offers: